 Whole-home generators are more of a long-term solution in comparison to portable generators.
 As the name implies, whole-home generators provide power to your entire home during a power outage.
 These kinds of generators are connected directly to your home’s electrical system, so that when the power goes out, the generator system is notified and comes on automatically, usually within seconds.

 You also don’t have to worry about frequently filling up a gas tank like you would with a portable generator.
 Whole-home generators are connected directly to a fuel source, such as a natural gas line or a propane tank.
 A larger fuel source means that you’ll have constant access to power, whether it’s for a minor outage that lasts an hour or a more severe blackout that leaves power lines down for days.

 Installing A Whole-Home Generator

 Because they’re stationary units, whole-home generators require installation to ensure they’re properly connected to your home’s electrical system and fuel source.
 You should always reach out to a licensed professional for an installation to avoid damaging your system or injuring yourself.
 Plus, you could face hefty fines if you attempt a job like this without the proper licensing.
 If you’re considering a whole-home generator for your home, it’s best to schedule the installation well before June to ensure you’re all set for the Houma, LA hurricane season.

 While some homeowners are hesitant about whole-home generators because of the installation costs, they’re well worth the investment.
 Portable generators may be cheaper when it comes to upfront costs, but they’re quite limited in the power they provide for the amount of fuel that they burn.

 Contact Your Full-Service Houma Electrician

 Think that a backup generator may be right for your home?
-Contact Trahan’s Heating and Air Conditioning today to see how our electrical services will help you power through future storms!
+Contact Trahan’s Heating & Cooling today to see how our electrical services will help you power through future storms!